mathmusicoverlord/orthrus/README.md

 ```
 conda env create -f environment.yml
 ```
 This will generate the conda environment DataSci and install any dependencies required by the DataSci module.
+If the user does not have a CUDA >=11 compatible graphics card, then the user can replace [environment.yml](environment.yml) with [environment_nocuda.yml](environment_nocuda.yml).
+The user can also use their own environment and install the packages listed in either [environment.yml](environment.yml) or [environment_nocuda.yml](environment_nocuda.yml).

 ## Installing the DataSci package
 To install the DataSci package first activate the DataSci environment and then navigate to your local DataSci directory: